asyml/stave/simple-backend/README.md

   - `. venv/bin/activate` use virtual env
 - make sure django is installded, or install it by:
   - `python -m pip install Django`
+- To use the example db, remove the .example extension:
+  - `mv db.sqlite3.backup db.sqlite3`
 - `./start-dev.sh`
 - go to http://127.0.0.1:8000/documents